Reeceeboii/Win10-Transfer-Scripts/README.md

 ### On the old system

 - **`Test.ps1`**
+  - ✔️ Using `Backup-Data.ps1` to create a backup
-  - ✔️ Being able to boot up a Windows Sandbox instance to test the Main.ps1
+  - ✔️ Boot up a Windows Sandbox instance to test `Main.ps1` using the newly created backup
 - **`Backup-Data.ps1`**
+  - **Backups**
-  - ✔️ Backing up currently installed Chocolately packages into a log file
+    - ✔️ All currently installed Chocolately packages
-  - ✔️ Backing up all PowerShell command aliases into a log file
+    - ✔️ All PowerShell command aliases
-  - ✔️ Backing up the Windows Terminal config file
+    - ✔️ Windows Terminal config file
+    - ✔️ Home folder of the WSL filesystem
-  - ✔️ Backing up installed Rainmeter skins and their config files
+    - ✔️ Installed Rainmeter skins and their config files
+    - 🔧 Currently saved Rainmeter layout
+    - ✔️ Backing up the current layout of the Start menu
   - ✔️ Making an archive of all backed up data and uploading to OneDrive

 ### On the new system

 - **`Main.ps1`**
+  - **Installations**
     - ✔️ Installing chocolatey
     - ✔️ Using log file to reinstall all software
+  - **Windows features and settings**
     - ✔️ Enabling Windows Sandbox as a Windows feature
-  - ✔️ Enabling WSL & installing Ubuntu
+    - ✔️ Enabling WSL as a Windows Feature
-  - ✔️ Changing Windows Registry settings for things like file extensions and hidden files, folders and drives
+    - 🔧 Downloading and adding the Ubuntu WSL appx file from the web
+    - ✔️ Enabling hidden file and folders' display in the registry
+  - **Git & Development**
     - ✔️ Generate new set of SSH keys for auth with GitHub
     - ✔️ Set up global Git info like name/username
-  - ✔️ Use a generated alias file from the old system to re-import all CLI aliases
+  - **Importing settings and data from backup**
+    - ✔️ Importing PowerShell aliases
+    - 🔧 Importing Rainmeter skins & settings
+    - 🔧 Importing Windows Terminal config file
+    - 🔧 Importing Start Menu layout
+  - **Misc**
     - 🔧 Use [Windows-terminal-context-menu](https://github.com/kerol2r20/Windows-terminal-context-menu) to set up context menu entries for Windows Terminal

 ## Notes to self